mlflow/mlflow-apps/README.rst

 ::

    temp="$(mktemp -d)"
-   mlflow run git@github.com:mlflow/mlflow-apps.git -e download-example-data -P dest-dir=$temp
+   mlflow run git@github.com:databricks/mlflow-apps.git -P dest-dir=$temp

 Then, train a GBT model and save it as an MLflow model (see the `GBT App docs`_ for more information):

 ::

-   mlflow run git@github.com:mlflow/mlflow-apps.git#examples/gbt-regression/ -P training-data-path="$temp/train_diamonds.parquet" -P test-data-path="$temp/test_diamonds.parquet" -P label-col="price"
+   mlflow run git@github.com:databricks/mlflow-apps.git#apps/gbt-regression/ -P training-data-path="$temp/train_diamonds.parquet" -P test-data-path="$temp/test_diamonds.parquet" -P label-col="price"

 The output will contain a line with the run ID, e.g: